 Before becoming a family law attorney in 2011, Sheila was a litigator at Baker Botts, LLP engaged in high-stakes corporate litigation and sensitive internal investigations.
 While her prior practice taught her how to succeed in high stress situations, she moved to family law for the experience of helping real people during one of the most difficult times in their lives.
 Sheila supports her clients in all areas of family law, from issues of spousal support, custody and child support to property allocation and issues involving same sex couples.
 She is experienced in a variety of methods of resolution including negotiation, mediation, litigation, and a combination thereof.

 Sheila’s family law practice includes experience in specialized areas of family law.
 In particular, she enjoys drawing on her background in corporate financial investigations to bring about the best results for her clients who are in more complex financial situations, such as cases involving parties who are business owners or employees at the IMF, IDB, or World Bank.
 Sheila has also been instrumental in helping the firm’s clients with children from same-sex relationships resolve complicated parental and custodial rights.

-Ms. Kadagathur was named a Rising Star by Washington D.C.
-Super Lawyers Magazine in 2013, 2014, and 2015, and by Maryland Super Lawyers Magazine in 2013, 2014, 2015 and 2016.
-She was also recognized as one of Washington D.C.’s Outstanding Young Lawyers in the Washington Post Magazine in 2013 and 2014.
+In addition to being recognized by Washingtonian Magazine and Super Lawyers, Sheila was named a Rising Star in both the Washington, D.C. and Maryland Super Lawyers Magazine from 2013 to 2017.
+Sheila was also named a Top Divorce Lawyer Under 40 by Bethesda Magazine in 2017, and she was recognized as one of Washington, D.C.’s Outstanding Young Lawyers in the Washington Post Magazine in 2013 and 2014.

-Ms. Kadagathur is admitted to practice in the District of Columbia, Illinois, and Maryland.
+Sheila is admitted to practice in the District of Columbia, Illinois, and Maryland.